- 2020 - 2021 Travel Deals

 We listen and we understand your desire to travel and also your concern amid the current Covid-19 pandemic.
 We are introducing a new policy to support you and secure your safety and comfort when you begin to travel again!

-Book Now and SAVE $150 per person PLUS a huge discount up to 30% off the total price of your trip with Indochina Pioneer.
+Book Now and SAVE $150 per person PLUS a huge discount of up to 20% off the total price of your trip with Indochina Pioneer.

 Deposits for life: To secure your trip, you will only need to pay a deposit of $200 per person.
 If you can’t travel, we’ll hold your deposit for life.